JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/02_analysis_and_plotting-checkpoint.md

 $ \text{rmse} = \sum^n_{i=0} \sqrt { \frac{(\text{LGR}[i] - \text{ROMS}[i])^2} {n} }$

-We take the differences, square them, take the root, and take the mean, hence the name root mean squared error.
+We take the differences, square them, take the root, and take the mean (by dividing by n, the total number of points), hence the name root mean squared error.

 ```python
 errorMesh = (vort - romvortmean_nans)**2